 There is no doubt that there are a lot of great books about marriage out there–but what makes ‘Love Life for Every Married Couple’ so unique is Ed Wheat’s approach to marriage and his approach to nurturing love in married couples.

-A lot of self-help marriage books focus on the negative, but Wheat’s book encourages couple instead to nurture and promote the positive in a physical, mental, emotional and spiritual sense, making it one of the best marriage help books.
+A lot of self-help marriage books focus on the negative, but Wheat’s book encourages couples instead to nurture and promote the positive in a physical, mental, emotional, and spiritual sense, making it one of the best marriage help books.

-For example: Love Life for Every Married Couple features two chapters which specifically focus on the physical aspect of marriage and love.
+For example, Love Life for Every Married Couple features two chapters that specifically focus on the physical aspect of marriage and love.

 In “Love Life for Every Married Couple”, Wheat recognizes the importance of physical attraction as well as physical touch and sensation in any relationship, particularly marriage; physical touch and appreciation is all part of the emotional bond required for any solid marriage, and what does not ignore its importance.

-It talks about five different types of love in the Greek
+It talks about five different types of love as per the Greeks

 - Epithumia (strong desire or impulse)